 “The more you read, the better you’re going to become as a storyteller.”
 If you like these Stan Lee quotes, you might also enjoy reading the words of another entertainment great with these J. K. Rowling quotes.

 On bringing imagination to life:

 “Some people will say, ‘Why read a comic book?
 It stifles the imagination.
 If you read a novel you imagine what people are like.
 If you read a comic, it’s showing you.’
 The only answer I can give is, ‘You can read a Shakespeare play, but does that mean you wouldn’t want to see it on the stage?’”
 Just as inspiring as these Stan Lee quotes are the lines he wrote for his most memorable superheroes.
-Check out our favorite life advice quotes from comic book heroes.

 On our differences making us stronger:

 “America is made of different races and different religions, but we’re all co-travelers on the spaceship Earth and must respect and help each other along the way.”

 “I don’t really see a need to retire as long as I am having fun.”
 Lee said this in 2006, when he was in his 80s.
 These Stan Lee quotes show how strongly he believed that age is just a number!
 Check out some more quotes that’ll make you feel better about getting older.